 Polymer electrolyte membrane (PEM) electrolysis is a promising source of green hydrogen for the next generation of fuel cell technology and is expected to increase in use over the next decade as costs of both electricity and renewable energy sources decrease.
-However, process efficiency and life cycle system reliability are still a concern.
+However, electrolysis and fuel cell process efficiency and lifecycle system reliability are still a concern.

-Here, we discuss a current overview of fuel cell & electrolysis, address two major challenges faced by electrolysis, and pose Coriolis mass flow technology as a solution to increase electrolysis viability.
+Here, we discuss a current overview of fuel cells & electrolysis, address two major challenges faced by electrolysis, and pose Coriolis mass flow technology as a solution to increase electrolysis viability.

 All across the globe, fuel cell technology has gained attention as people seek out long-term sustainable energy solutions.
 PEM fuel cell technology has received particular attention, able to generate electricity from hydrogen and oxygen – and the only byproducts are water and heat.
 This is far more environmentally friendly than the aging combustion processes used in many transport and power system applications.
 Widespread research and development work is underway to increase their viability for both stationary and portable fuel cell applications.